-- Split Yellow Peas (Pisum sativum) is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.
+- The field pea (Pisum sativum) is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.

-- The mature yellow peas are dried and husked (or dehulled) and split in half.
-The split peas can be green or yellow in colour and are about ¼ of an inch wide and yellow in colour.
+- The whole peas are husked (or dehulled) and split in half.
+The split peas can be green or yellow in colour and are about ¼ of an inch wide.

 - Split yellow peas have a mild, earthy flavour and soft texture.
 Since the mature seeds are rich in protein they can be cooked as a vegetable or added to soups and stews

-- Canada is the world’s largest producer and exporter of yellow and green split field peas (Pulse Canada)
+- Canada is the world’s largest producer and exporter of yellow and green split field peas.

 - Both Split Yellow and Split Green Peas are used to make soup.
 The split green pea is used to make the famous Dutch Pea Soup called Erwtensoep (also called Snert).

 - Pea soup is eaten in many parts of the world, including northern Europe, parts of middle Europe, Russia, Iran, Iraq, India, Guyana, Suriname, Trinidad and the Fiji Islands.

 - Pea soup can be cooked with with smoked ham, pork belly or thick cut bacon, pork chops, smoked sausage or ham hocks, with vegetables like carrot, potato, celery, leek, onion and celeriac and herbs like bay leaf, thyme, parsley or oregano.
 It’s a matter of preference.